99btyler/noob-math-practicer/README.md

 # noob-math-practicer
-Personal tool to get better at the most basic type of math
+Practice the most basic of math (addition, subtraction, multiplication, division) to increase speed

 # Using this yourself
 1. Download this repository